LLnCSoftware/mserve/examples/05scripted/05scripted.md

 But what will users want to accomplish ?

+* Sudden deploy a new servant (or canary) to replace an old one
+* Delete a servant (including after a canary)
+* Add a servant

+**We should develop something that is easy to automate with a react UI eventually.**

+## Ways to avoid errors

+* Confirmation string and (Y/N) confirm

+* It is almost like the "stype" is a **"description"** field:
+    * hdb-running-on-ec2-t2.small or rdb-running-in-Singapore

+* I might want to canary in something that I want to use "gently" even though I'm not retiring anything yet.
+(Accomplishable by having no other row with this stype, or nothing with this stype and any other version number.)

 1. Upgrade all servants with a given type to a new version of their q-file, retaining same boolean condition.
+    * or retain the same q-file but change some configuration things such as:
+        * Put it on a different host, perhaps one with more ram or something
 2. Move all servants with a given type on a given host, to a new host with different capabilities or location.
+    * yes, not in this demo but sure.
+        * I don't think we need to implement something with a where clause
 3. Add a copy of a given rule (same type, version, condition, q-file), started on a given host/port.
+    * replicating a capability by Horizontally Scaling
-4. Add a copy of a given rule with a new condition (same type, version, q-file) started on a given host/port
+4. Add a copy of a given rule with a new condition (same type, version, q-file) started on a given specified host/port
-5. Add a copy of a given rile with the same condition but a new q-file (require type-version change ?) on given host/port
+5. Add a copy of a given rule with the same condition but a new q-file (require type-version change ?) on given host/port (upgrade)
 6. Add a brand new rule specifying everything. (should we require a new stype or sversion?)
+    * When I am adding a new capability, say an RDB for the last 3 days.
+    * In this case, if I say "newCapablity" it should do nothing if the stype is not new, just return an error msg that the shell script can print out.
+"Retry with unique stype"
 7. Remove a given rule, closing the servants handle to cause it to shut down (terminate on close).
+    * Def want to be able to support but not essential for this demo.
 8. Modify just the condition in a given rule.
+    * Changing what a specific servant is being used to do, like change the date range it serves, for example.
+    * I might want to do this for all the servants with a specific stype
+        * Would I ever want to have different booleans for the same stype?

 ...